 - Kite sellers put up their stalls everywhere from the month of November itself.

-- While indulging in the sport they often yell out ‘Kaipoche’ and the ambience around echoes to the shouts and sounds.
+- While indulging in the sport they often yell out ‘Kaipoche’ and the ambiance around echoes to the shouts and sounds.

 - Kite flying is preceded by pooja, Aarti.